davidgs/SpiritualConditionTracker/ios-build-troubleshooting.md

    ```bash
    xcodebuild -workspace ios/AARecoveryTracker.xcworkspace -scheme AARecoveryTracker -configuration Debug -destination 'platform=iOS Simulator,name=iPhone 14' | xcpretty
    ```
-4. Consult the React Native and Expo documentation for version-specific issues
+4. Consult the React Native documentation for version-specific issues
+5. Disable Expo modules one by one to identify which one is causing the issue